core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Section 6 of {{RFC6690}} apply.
 The `/.well-known/core` resource may be protected e.g. using DTLS when hosted on a CoAP server as described in
 {{RFC7252}}.
-DTLS or TLS based security SHOULD be used on all resource directory interfaces defined in this document (TODO: Improve the exact DTLS or TLS security requirements and references).
+DTLS or TLS based security SHOULD be used on all resource directory interfaces defined in this document<!-- TODO: Improve the exact DTLS or TLS security requirements and references  -->.

 ## Endpoint Identification and Authentication {#endpoint_identification}